 Retailers Favorite: Cheap Products, Wealthy Locals

 One peculiarity which is worth noting is that in the retail market in Iceland 70% of the volume of all merchandise is imported.
-As the local currency, the Icelandinc Króna, is chronically overvalued, foreign goods & services are particularly cheap for locals.
+As the local currency, the Icelandic Króna is chronically overvalued, foreign goods & services are particularly cheap for locals.

 The fact that Hagar, a local retailer, owned more than 50% of the total market share of the sector before 2017, has attracted new competition to the country.
 The shares of Hagar had dropped more than 35% when Costco and H&M announced that they were interested in entering in the Icelandic market before partially recovering from the fall.
 Hagar stocks are still 10% down from the 2017 highs as new competition appears.

 As a member of the 28-nation European Economic Area, Iceland makes an ideal platform for tariff-free access to the major EU market area, as well as a fully competitive location for EU companies to operate.
-Low cost products can be exported to Iceland to gain substantial mark-ups.
+Low-cost products can be exported to Iceland to gain substantial mark-ups.
 Current trends include organic foods and healthy habits related products.
-Iceland is regularily ranked among the 30 most competitive countries in the world.
+Iceland is regularly ranked among the 30 most competitive countries in the world.

-Iceland ranks 5th globally on the quality of educational system and is the world leader regarding availability of latest technologies in companies.
-The workforce Reykjavik are is well educated and leads OECD standards.
+Iceland ranks 5th globally on the quality of the educational system and is the world leader regarding the availability of the latest technologies in companies.
+The workforce in Reykjavik is well educated and leads to OECD standards.
 41% of the inhabitants have achieved a university degree.

 Get in touch with Icelandic professionals